 U.S. News Rankings

-Fayetteville, Arkansas, was placed at No. 5 for Best Places to Live in 2017, with an overall score of 7.3 out of 10, by U.S. News.
-Its summary begins, "Located in a region that's experiencing drastic growth, Fayetteville -- together with Bentonville, Rogers and Springdale -- has transformed from a small town to a center of higher education, culture, commerce and entrepreneurialism.
+Fayetteville, Arkansas, was ranked at No. 4 for Best Places to Live in 2019, with an overall score of 7.3 out of 10, by U.S. News.
+Its summary begins, "Located in a region that's experiencing drastic growth, Fayetteville — together with Bentonville, Rogers and Springdale — has transformed from a small town to a center of higher education, culture, commerce and entrepreneurialism.
 The area known as Northwest Arkansas is the birthplace of Wal-Mart, the headquarters of Tyson Foods and the home of the University of Arkansas, the flagship campus of the U of A system."

 The U.S. News' overview page for the University of Arkansas offers facts at a glance.